-To avoid capital gains tax on the appreciated securities, the actual securities must be transferred to the charity or foundation.
+To avoid capital gains tax on the appreciated securities, the securities themselves must be transferred to the charity or foundation.

-Similar rules will apply to a capital gain on ecologically-sensitive land donated to a conservation charity.
-Due to 2011 changes in the tax rules, the donation of flow-through securities may trigger a capital gain to the donor.
+Similar rules will apply to a capital gain on ecologically-sensitive land donated to a conservation charity (other than a private foundation).
+The donation of flow-through securities may trigger a capital gain to the donor.

 It may be a smart time for you to consider whether your investment income is tax efficient and consider investment alternatives.

 The table below has been prepared to assist you in this matter.
-It assumes that your investment goal is to earn an after-tax rate of return of 5%.
+It assumes that your investment goal is to earn an after-tax rate of return of five per cent.

-It compares the pre-tax yield required to achieve a 5% after-tax rate of return by earning:
+It compares the pre-tax yield required to achieve a 5 per cent after-tax rate of return by earning: